 So, it is important to firstly make sure any data purchased has come from a legitimate mailing list provider or your own opted-in system.
 Having and utilising responsibly sourced data is crucial to the performance of your campaigns.
 From here you must give your recipients clear and fair opportunities to unsubscribe from your emails or mailers.
 Obviously it doesn’t need to be a key message, but recipients will expect to be able to easily locate the unsubscribe instructions or link – normally in the footer of your piece.

-Although we all want to reduce unsubscribes to a minimum, this should be achieved with relevant content and effective campaigns – not by hiding the unsubscribe link or instructions.
+Although we all want to reduce unsubscribes in our marketing database to a minimum, this should be achieved with relevant content and effective campaigns – not by hiding the unsubscribe link or instructions.

 5. Excessive personalisation